shrirang010/myShell/README.md

 ## Installation and Setup

-To set up the Game Recommendation System locally, follow these steps:
+To set up the myShell locally, follow these steps:

 1. **Clone the repository:** Start by cloning this repository to your local machine using the following command: